-Designed by Paul Bracq, also known for designing the Mercedes Benz W113 Pagoda, who took inspiration from the W111 luxury convertibles and coupes which are often mistaken as part of the W108 series.
+Designed by Paul Bracq, who is also known for designing the Mercedes Benz W113 Pagoda.
+He took inspiration from the W111 luxury convertibles and coupes which are often mistaken as part of the W108 series.

 Complete the form below to subscribe to the Crossley & Webb mailing list.